Getting experience in planning

 - ask to shadow a planner at work - this could be 1 day spent accompanying them in the course of their work to see what a planner does.
 This would be unpaid.

-- unpaid short work experience during the term-time - for example as part of a module which requires a minimum number of hours accrued.
-This could also be part time work experience - for example 1 day per week either during term time or in the holiday period.
+- project work during the term-time - for example as part of a module which requires a minimum number of hours accrued.

 - you could get experience by volunteering.
 There are planning advice charities such as Planning Aid England who work with communities on projects.
 You can register as a volunteer here.